 The area is pretty high in altitude and obviously a great ski destination in winter so late spring, summer and fall are best.
 The towers themselves are lower than the surrounding mountains and can be easily bailed off from so they are a good choice compared to other areas in the Falzarego Pass vicinity if weather looks iffy.

-The English-translated version of the book “Classic Dolomite Climbs” by Anette Kohler and Norbert Memmel (ISBN 0-89886-693-6) published by The Mountaineers of Seattle, WA, covers the classic multipitch routes of the Cinque Torri.
+The English-translated version of the book Classic Dolomite Climbs by Anette Kohler and Norbert Memmel (ISBN 0-89886-693-6) published by The Mountaineers of Seattle, WA, covers the classic multipitch routes of the Cinque Torri.
 Finding and English version of a book covering the sport climbs of the area might be difficult but I haven't looked.
 Perhaps try Chessler Books online.
 Roberto Casanova has a guide in Italian, German and English with 10 different sport climbing areas near Cortina featured (including Cinque Torri) that you can purchase in downtown Cortina.

-Browse More Classics in Cinque Torri
+Browse More Rock Climbing Classics in Cinque Torri Group

-Featured Route For Cinque Torri
+Featured Route For Cinque Torri Group